 Credit: 0.5-4

-This course helps to guide students to draw linkages from classical theory to the formation of contemporary sociological theory.
-Discussion is guided by the personal biographies of the theorists: their family background, where they were educated and what events or persons they were influenced by as they formulated the theories for which they are known.
-Emphasis is placed upon acquiring breadth of knowledge, rather than depth.
-For a more comprehensive understanding of many of the theorists discussed in this class, students are directed to SOCY 361 and SOCY 362.
-This course is not intended for seniors, although it is required for all majors.
-Students are advised to enroll in this class as soon as they begin to consider majoring in sociology.
-This counts toward the theory requirement for the major.
-Prerequisite: 100-level sociology course.
-Offered every year.
+The purpose of this course is, as stated in the title, to guide students to draw linkages from classical tradition to the formation of contemporary sociological theory.
+Toward this end, discussion will be guided by the personal biography of each theorist: their family background, where they were educated, and what events or persons they were influenced by as they formulated the theories for which they are known.
+As such, the emphasis here is placed upon acquiring breadth of knowledge, rather than depth.
+(For a more comprehensive understanding of the theorists discussed in this class, students are directed to SOCY 371: Classical Theory and SOCY 372: Contemporary Social Theory.)
+Prerequisites: One introductory course in sociology or permission of the instructor.

 Credit: 0.5-4